 Escape Room Payback in 2 Months: A Real Operator Case Study

 Most attractions are judged on one question: how fast does it pay for itself?
-Here is a real example from a U.S. operator who added two compact, voice-acted attractions to his venue and recovered the investment in about two months.
+Here is a real example from a U.S. operator who added two small-footprint, voice-acted attractions to his venue and recovered the investment in about two months.

 The operator